 5. Buy Your Domain Name and Hosting

 Remember when we likened WordPress to your house on the Internet?
 Well, your domain name is your house address, and your hosting is the real estate on which your house sits.
+Speaking of real estate, if you happen to be one they have website builders for realtors specifically if you’re interested.

 You need to purchase the domain name so that from now on anyone who types that particular name (URL address) into their browser will get to your website.
 You also need hosting services that will ensure that your website is always online and available for your visitors.